jshinonome/jshinonome.github.io/docs/control-flow.md

 ### try...catch

-There is a `err` variable stores error message in the catch block
+There is an extra `err` variable stores error message in the catch block

 ```
 try {